mrxiaohe/RobustStats.jl/README.md

-#### `bootstrapci()`
+#### `bootstrapci`
 Compute a bootstrap, (1-α) confidence interval for the measure of location corresponding to the argument `est`.
 By default, a one-step M-estimator of location based on Huber's ψ is used.
-The default number of bootstrap samples is `nboot=2000`. `nv` is the target value used when computing a p-value.
+The default number of bootstrap samples is `nboot=2000`. `nullvalue` is the target value used when computing a p-value.
 Default α=0.05.

     julia> bootstrapci(x)
     Estimate:             1.305811